open-telemetry/opentelemetry-collector-contrib/exporter/zipkinexporter/README.md

 - `endpoint` (no default): URL to which the exporter is going to send Zipkin trace data.
 - `format` (default = `JSON`): The format to sent events in.
 Can be set to `JSON` or `proto`.

-By default, TLS is enabled:
+By default, TLS is enabled and must be configured under `tls`:

 - `insecure` (default = `false`): whether to enable client transport security for the exporter's connection.